Today is my anniversary.

 After I returned home, I went back to college and roomed with a former missionary friend who served with me in Switzerland.
 He introduced me to road biking.
 I bought a Cannondale road bike while home for the summer between semesters, and I began logging miles.
 A hundred miles a week at first.
 Then before long, I was averaging two hundred to three hundred.
 It was an excellent summertime counterpart to winter time snow skiing.
 And I loved doing both.

 I graduated college in Spring of 1990, weighing in at 164 lbs., a pound lighter than I was in seventh grade.
 I also graduated with a torn left ACL – due to my supposed invincibility on the ski slopes.
 I had a mogul-skiing addiction: The more and the bigger and the faster, the happier I was.
 Before getting the ACL repaired the next Fall, I trained for and biked the Seattle-to-Portland (affectionately known in the Seattle area as the STP), a 200 mile, one-day event.
 During the work week I would usually bike 40 miles twice and 20 miles once.
 Then the weekend was reserved for something between 80 and 120 miles – a lot of time in the saddle!
 I completed the STP in very respectable 10 hours 8 minutes even though my second hundred miles was completely solo.
 I had graduated from my Cannondale to an Eddie Merckx grand prix sporting Dura-Ace components – a graduation gift from my parents.
 Finally, after suffering additional knee damage playing volleyball at a work picnic, I got the ACL repaired.
 The winter was dark and dreary, now out of the house and living alone in my own apartment in Redmond.
-I spent time rehabilitating my knee several days a week
+I spent time rehabilitating my knee several days a week before work.
+On New Year’s Day, I took my new knee for a cold but dry spin on the Burke-Gilman trail.

 I met my future wife, Katie the following summer, in 1992, and life (meaning biking and skiing) slowed down a little to enjoy time with my new companion to-be.
 My weight also never quite returned to the slim days of college.
 I seemed to be permanently at about 180 pounds, due to enjoying eating out with my fiancĂ© and due to the effects of a “desk job” in the computer software industry.